Classification assesses athletes based on their functional abilities and allows athletes to compete against athletes

-All athletes that do not have a World Para Athletics (formerly IPC license) and have never been nationally classified or have a National Review (NR) or NR 2017 status must go through national classification at the Great Lakes Games.
+All athletes that do not have a World Para Athletics license and have never been nationally classified or have a National Review (NR) status must go through national classification at the Great Lakes Games.
 National classification will be offered for track and field and swimming.
 To review national classification status in the national classification database for track and field click HERE.
 To review national classification information for swimming, click HERE.
 All athletes that go through national classification must complete a national medical diagnostics form that can be found HERE.
-The national forms do not need to be filled out by a doctor and should be submitted to Bryce Boarman ([email protected]) or fax to 719-866-2029 by May 31, 2019.
+The national forms DO NOT need to be filled out by a doctor.
+Please submit your completed from to Bryce Boarman ([email protected]) or fax to 719-866-2029 by May 31, 2019.
 Please make sure to sign up for classification when you register for the games.

 Athletes with Visual Impairments

-All athletes with a visual impairment that do not have a World Para Athletics license (formerly IPC license) and have not been classified must submit their medical forms to Bryce Boarman ([email protected]) or fax to 719-866-2029 by April 27, 2018 to receive their national classification.
+All athletes with a visual impairment that do not have a World Para Athletics license and have not been classified must submit their medical forms to Bryce Boarman ([email protected]) or fax to 719-866-2029 by May 31, 2019 to receive their national classification.
 The VI medical form can be found HERE.

 Athletes with Intellectual Impairments

 Athletes with an intellectual impairment competing in swimming or track and field at the Great Lakes Games must contact Athletes Without Limits to apply for eligibility to obtain their national classification.

 National Provisional Status